 Arts & Culture

-Snug Harbor Cultural Center and Botanical Garden- the Island’s cultural hub
+Snug Harbor Cultural Center and Botanical Garden is Staten Island’s cultural hub!

-The Smithsonian of Staten Island!
 In one day at Snug Harbor Cultural Center and Botanical Garden, you can visit art galleries, stroll beautiful gardens, sample the cultures of both Italy and China, and learn local maritime history.
+Snug Harbor is a proud Smithsonian Affiliate organization.

-Heritage Farm View on your way to the Tuscan Garden
+Heritage Farm: View on your way to the RCSF Tuscan Garden

 Art on the Terrace (12p.m.-6p.m.)
 Open Saturday & Sunday